Neiromantt/watch/README.md

-# watch
+My first trening progect in the front-end.
-My first project in front-end.
+This is website about watch.